 It is a consumption tax.
 That means that it is a tax that is levied on consumables.
 This tax applies to goods bought or services paid for or rendered.
 This type of tax can either be levied directly or indirectly.

-For instance, when we buy airtime from telecommunication companies (MTN, Globacom etc), there is value added tax on it.
+For instance, when we buy airtime from telecommunication companies (MTN, Globacom etc), there is a value-added tax on it.
 This tax is paid by the customer (the person buying the airtime).
-This is an indirect levying of a value added tax.
+This is an indirect levying of a value-added tax.

-The percentage of tax for a value added tax varies from products to products as it is not a fixed tax.
+The percentage of tax for a value-added tax varies from product to product as it is not a fixed tax.

 2. Petroleum profit tax

 This specifically applies to the companies in the upstream sector.
 This tax is levied on their incomes realized within a year.
 The percentage for this type of tax is fixed.